kbengine/kbengine/kbe/src/lib/python/Doc/library/stdtypes.rst

    based on their members.
 For example, ``set('abc') == frozenset('abc')``
    returns ``True`` and so does ``set('abc') in set([frozenset('abc')])``.

-   The subset and equality comparisons do not generalize to a complete ordering function.
-For example, any two disjoint sets are not equal and are not subsets of each other, so *all* of the following return ``False``: ``a<b``, ``a==b``, or ``a>b``.
+   The subset and equality comparisons do not generalize to a total ordering function.
+For example, any two nonempty disjoint sets are not equal and are not subsets of each other, so *all* of the following return ``False``: ``a<b``, ``a==b``, or ``a>b``.